FUNDING CALLS

 Not stated

-The Public Health Research (PHR) Programme is looking to fund research into the effectiveness, and cost-effectiveness, of interventions seeking to improve the home learning environment and school readiness for children in the UK.
+The NIHR Public Health Research (PHR) Programme is looking to fund research into the effectiveness, and cost-effectiveness, of interventions seeking to improve the home learning environment and school readiness for children in the UK.
 This is a 2-stage funding opportunity.
-Regarding project duration and costs they state: “Value for money is one of the key criteria that peer reviewers and commissioning committee members will assess applications against.”

 MAXIMUM AMOUNT